khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 2. `python [file_path_to_main] [argument_1] [argument_2] [...]`

 Relative file paths won't work in virtual environments, so make sure you specify the target folder using a full (absolute) file path.
+I implemented the program in such a way, that only those modules are imported which are necessary for the given operation.
+For instance, if you are using neither pre-processing, nor PDAL-IDW, then you do not need to have PDAL in your virtual environment to run the program.

 Another word of caution with the outputs is that they all use a fixed no-data value of -9999.
 This includes the GeoTIFF exporter.
 To view the results correctly, you should keep in mind that while the upper bounds of the data will be determined correctly by the viewer software (e.g. QGIS), the lower bound will be -9999.
 To see the DTM/DSM the program interpolated,